RiyaBoban/PortfolioProjects/README.md

 While Exploring Data with SQL, I was working on the following things...

-Checked all the details of table such as column name, data types and constraints.
+1.Checked all the details of table such as column name, data types and constraints.

-Checked for duplicate values in table and deleted those rows.
+2.Checked for duplicate values in table and deleted those rows.

-Removed unwanted rows from table.
+3.Removed unwanted rows from table.

-Replaced null values in date column.
+4.Replaced null values in date column.

-Altered Data type of total_laid_off column.
+5.Altered Data type of total_laid_off column.

 After Data Exploration with SQL, I started working on Analysing the Data with SQL where I found insights such as...

-Amazon,Meta and Google have maximum number of layoffs.
+1.Amazon,Meta and Google have maximum number of layoffs.

-USA has over 68% layoffs followed by India with 9% and Netherlands with 4%.
-At USA, Consumer industry has high layoffs whereas in India education field and healthcare in Netherlands.
+2.USA has over 68% layoffs followed by India with 9% and Netherlands with 4%.

+3.At USA, Consumer industry has high layoffs whereas in India education field and healthcare in Netherlands.

-In USA, a total of 1356 companies had layoffs, in India 154 and in Canada 97 companies.
+4.In USA, a total of 1356 companies had layoffs, in India 154 and in Canada 97 companies.

-Overall, companies in finance,retail and healthcare industry have high layoffs.
+5.Overall, companies in finance,retail and healthcare industry have high layoffs.

-Layoffs are mostly higher in the months of January,november and march.
+6.Layoffs are mostly higher in the months of January,november and march.

-As of now maximum layoffs happened in the year 2023 compared to 2020,2021,2022.
+7.As of now maximum layoffs happened in the year 2023 compared to 2020,2021,2022.

-After layoffs, Netflix, Wework and Uber raised maximum fund.
+8.After layoffs, Netflix, Wework and Uber raised maximum fund.

-At IPO,Series B and C stages of the company have maximum layoffs.
+9.At IPO,Series B and C stages of the company have maximum layoffs.

-In USA, SF Bay Area,Seattle and New York cities faced higher number of layoffs.
+10.In USA, SF Bay Area,Seattle and New York cities faced higher number of layoffs.

-In India, Byjus,Swiggy and Ola at Banglore City went through greater rank of layoffs.
+11.In India, Byjus,Swiggy and Ola at Banglore City went through greater rank of layoffs.

-The three top cities that had topped in layoffs in India are Banglore,Mumbai and Gurugaon.
+12.The three top cities that had topped in layoffs in India are Banglore,Mumbai and Gurugaon.

 DATA SOURCE
 Web Page:https://www.kaggle.com/datasets/swaptr/layoffs-2022?datasetId=2626311